cogentcore/cogentcore.github.io/content/blog/-2024-07-17-initial-release.md

 ## Key Features

 * Extensive styling properties allow everything to be customized, including a powerful automatic layout system that solves all the hard layout problems for you.
-Anyone coming from the CSS world should be able to quickly adapt.
+Anyone coming from the CSS world should be able to quickly adapt, and others {insert something to appeal to people not coming from the CSS world}

 * Vulkan for high performance 2D and 3D rendering